matrix1001/welpwn/README.md

 # Introduction
-A pwn framework aiming at eliminating dull work while scripting and debugging.
+A pwn framework(based on `pwntools`) aiming at eliminating dull work while scripting and debugging.

-If you got any problem, read the code and try to solve it on you own.
-Then launch an issure if necessary.
+Initially designed for glibc auto loading.

+Best performance on `ipython`.

 ## Features
 - excelent context control via `ctx` for the binary and its libc